-74 INT.
+INT.
 BOOK AND DVD SHOP - DAY

-A shop, nice rather than big.
+Banto's, three years on, change of ownership.
 It sells what seem to be antiquarian books and also DVDs.
-A CUSTOMER is just leaving Behind the counter, LARRY - three years older, much the same - is calling through the back curtain.
+A CUSTOMER is just leaving Behind the counter, LARRY - five years older, much the same - is calling through the back curtain.